zzdglz/OOP_QA/Lecture-4.md

 }
 ```

 - c++11 defines a new concept, which makes enumerations both strongly typed and strongly scoped.
 So `altitude::high` won’t be transferred to “`'h'`”, and thus will cause compile error.
+A correct statement is like `altitude h = altitude::high`.
 - Output:
   ```plain
   2 0 2